-Women who showcased their goods are urging Afghans to buy domestic goods as a way to promote women’s handicrafts, protect their rights and stimulate the economy.
+Female Afghan traders are urging their fellow citizens to buy domestic products to promote women’s handicrafts, support their rights and stimulate the economy.